defo550/cto-compass/docs/framework.md

 1 Role Definition Ambiguity

 - _Personal Challenge_: "As a co-founder suddenly in the CTO role, I struggled with whether I should be coding, managing infrastructure, or strategizing"
-- _Framework Solution_: Clear S.E.C. domain allocation helps balance tactical execution with strategic leadership
+- _Framework Solution_: Clear SEC domain allocation helps balance tactical execution with strategic leadership
 - _Lesson Learned_: The framework evolved as I discovered that effective CTOs need structured approaches to manage competing priorities

 2 Stakeholder Communication